-UMaine to name new president Tuesday, gets $5 million to boost interest in job
+UMaine to name new president Tuesday, gets $5 million to keep them around

 Current UMaine President Susan Hunter, who is slated to retire this summer, earns $275,000.
 The University of New Hampshire recently hired James Dean Jr. to lead the state’s largest public university, and is paying him $445,000 per year in base pay.

+“Given the challenges facing higher education and our state’s economy, high-quality executive leadership at Maine’s flagship university is critical,” Gregory W. Powell, chairman of the Alfond Foundation, said Monday.
+“The foundation’s grant will enable the University of Maine to compete nationally for a top-tier president and to help incentivize a long-term commitment to our state.”

 The university expects to announce its 21st president during an event Tuesday morning.

-University of Maine System trustees approved the hiring during a meeting last month, but their choice’s identity was withheld until they had a chance to iron out details of a contract with Chancellor James Page.
+University of Maine System trustees approved the hiring during a meeting last month, but their choice’s identity has been withheld until a contract is signed.

 The finalists: